New insight into light propagation and light-matter interactions with applications to experimental observations: Introduction

 There are two flaws in the classical definition: (a) the group velocity can be greater than the phase velocity and break Fermat's principle for a plane wave in a \emph{non-dispersive, lossless, non-conducting}, anisotropic uniform medium; (b) the definition is not consistent with the principle of relativity for a plane wave in a moving isotropic uniform medium.
-(The moving isotropic medium becomes anisotropic in general \cite{r2}.)
-In this paper, we propose a modified group velocity definition, given by $\textbf{v}_{gr}=\textbf{\^n}\partial\omega / \partial |\textbf{k}_{w}| $ with $\textbf{\^n}=\textbf{k}_{w}/|\textbf{k}_{w}|$ the unit wave vector.
+(The moving isotropic medium becomes anisotropic in general \cite{r5}.)
+In this paper, we propose a modified group velocity definition, given by $\textbf{v}_{\mathrm{gr}}=\textbf{\^n}\partial\omega / \partial |\textbf{k}_{\mathrm{w}}| $ with $\textbf{\^n}=\textbf{k}_{\mathrm{w}}/|\textbf{k}_{\mathrm{w}}|$ the unit wave vector.
 The modified group velocity is defined in the wave-vector direction, and it removes the above flaws.
-The two definitions are shown in Fig.~\ref{fig1}.
-Between the two definitions, $\textbf{v}_{gr}\cdot\textbf{\^n}=\textbf{v}_{gr-c}\cdot\textbf{\^n}$ holds.
-For an isotropic medium, the $\textbf{k}_{w}$-surface is spherical and the two definitions are equivalent.
+The two definitions are shown in Fig.\,\ref{fig1}.

-\\ As a basic postulate of geometric optics, the principle of Fermat is not included in but consistent with Maxwell EM theory, and it is an additional physical condition that is imposed on the direction of EM energy transport.
-In this paper, based on the Fermat's principle a criterion is set up to identify the justification of group velocity definition.
-It is shown that the modified group velocity is exactly equal to the rigidly-moving velocity of a plane-wave light pulse in a non-dispersive, lossless, non-conducting, {\em anisotropic} uniform medium.
-A ``superluminal power flow'' is constructed to show that the power flow cannot be uniquely defined by the EM energy conservation equation (Poynting theorem) without Fermat's principle taken into account.